 A detailed review of Abraham Hostel Tel Aviv

 The hostel is located in the heart of the city.
-Abraham Hostel Tel Aviv is located just a few steps from Rothschild Boulevard, the first street of Tel Aviv.
+Abraham Hostel Tel Aviv is just a few steps from Rothschild Boulevard, the first street in Tel Aviv.
 In this area, there are plenty of restaurants and nightlife venues.
 The Carmel Market is about a 15-minute walk from the hostel.
 The beachside and Old Jaffa are about a 30-minute walk.
-But if you don’t feel like walking, you can always take a bus from one of the many bus stations located near the hostel.
+But if you don’t feel like walking, you can always take a bus from one of the many bus stations near the hostel.
 The Central Bus Station is only 20 minutes by foot from the hostel, so yeah… The location is perfect!

 The common areas

-The beds were comfy, but a bit squeaky.
+The beds were comfy but a bit squeaky.
 Each bed has an electrical socket, a reading light, and a small shelf.
 When you first come in, you need to choose an available bed and place your name on the board according to your bed number.
 You also get bed linens and a towel when checking in.

 If you don’t want to stay in a dorm, there are plenty of private room options, too.

 Breakfast is free and quite varied.
 It is served every day between 6:30 AM to 10 AM.
 They serve bread, halva, chocolate spread, jam, different kinds of cheese, salad, hard-boiled eggs, and cereal.
 You also have a free coffee and tea stand 24/7.
-You just have to wash all your dishes and cups afterward.
+You just have to wash all your dishes and cups after eating.

 There are tons of activities and tours.
-Abraham Hostels aren’t just the main hostel chain in Israel, but also one of the leading budget tour operators in Israel.
-There are plenty of self-guided and guided tours leaving directly from the hostel to many interesting places in Israel, so it’s worth checking which tours happen on your travel dates.
-It’s also worth checking out the hostel’s weekly activities.
-There are many parties, cooking workshops, and language exchanges going on.
-Not all of them are free, but they are all on a budget.
+Abraham Hostels isn’t only the main hostel chain in Israel but also one of the leading budget tour operators in Israel.
+There are plenty of self-guided and guided tours leaving directly from the hostel to many exciting places in Israel, so it’s worth checking which tours happen on your travel dates.
+You can view hostel tours here.

 Review written on June 2019.
 My stay in Abraham Hostel Tel Aviv was part of a personal trip and was not sponsored by Abraham Hostels or any organization.